Cosine Calculator – Calculate cos(x)

 Cosine is one of the three primary trigonometric functions and is abbreviated cos.

-You might be asking how to find the cosine of an angle?
+You might be curious how to find the cosine of an angle.
 Use the formula below to calculate cos.

 The cosine formula is:

 cos(α) = adjacent / hypotenuse = b / c